tarwn/lessthandot-hugo/blogs/content/posts/2011-10-06-fix-execution-plan-showing-parallelism.md

   - Microsoft SQL Server Admin

 ---
-&#8220;_I see a ton of parallelism in my execution plan I’m tuning.
-I read something online and I’m going to alter the value in Maximum Degree of Parallelism (MAXDOP) so they go away.&#8221;_
+“_I see a ton of parallelism in my execution plan I’m tuning.
+I read something online and I’m going to alter the value in Maximum Degree of Parallelism (MAXDOP) so they go away.”_

 This is a very common problem and a very common solution that is found on the great wide internet of SQL and Google search results.
 The first thing is, don’t blanket change MAXDOP simply because you read it somewhere or someone says they did it or always do it.
 This isn’t a good _default_ thing to set typically.
 Some specific database servers can take this type of change but it is more of a diagnosed and specific change.